Bridging Foes, Blessing Ties: Riyadh’s role in Indo-Pak peace

 Trump echoes Putin’s demands in Alaska, leaving Europe anxious and Ukraine cornered

-Anchorage — the Alaska summit between russian president vladimir putin and US President Donald Trump ended without a ceasefire, instead hardening positions and exposing sharp divisions between Washington, Moscow, and European allies.
+Anchorage — the Alaska summit between russian president Vladimir Putin and US President Donald Trump ended without a ceasefire, instead hardening positions and exposing sharp divisions between Washington, Moscow, and European allies.
 What was meant to be a turning point in the war in Ukraine quickly devolved into a showcase of russian intransigence and American opportunism, leaving Ukrainian President Volodymyr Zelenskyy more isolated than ever.

 Trump, who had promised European leaders he would secure a ceasefire, abruptly shifted his stance after meeting Putin.
 Instead of pursuing immediate de-escalation, he endorsed Putin’s long-standing demand for a “comprehensive peace deal” that would include territorial concessions and security guarantees favorable to Russia.
 This shift, widely viewed as a betrayal in Europe, positioned Washington as an enabler of Moscow’s strategy rather than as a mediator of the conflict.